 The New Zealand Law Society’s Fidelity Fund

 The New Zealand Law Society’s Solicitors’ Fidelity Guarantee Fund (the Fidelity Fund) gives clients of lawyers protection against theft by a lawyer, or a lawyer's employee or agent, of any money or property entrusted to lawyers or incorporated law firms.
 Money entrusted to us for other purposes (for example patent services that are not legal services) will not be covered by the Fidelity Fund.
 For more information about what the Fidelity Fund covers, go to www.lawsociety.org.nz.

 Ways you can help us give you the best service

 Return your 'new client form' to us quickly

 If you are a new client, we will usually ask you to sign and return a 'new client form' as soon as you instruct us.

 Pay your deposit so we can begin work

 Sometimes we may also ask you to pay a deposit based on our estimate of the fees and disbursements.
-We may choose not to begin work until we receive your deposit, even if deadlines for filing patents, design or trade mark applications or other deadlines are due.
+We may choose not to begin work until we receive your deposit, even if deadlines for filing patent, design or trade mark applications or other deadlines are due.